cosmos/ibc/spec/core/ics-033-multi-hop/README.md

     blockDelay := getBlockDelay(timeDelay, expectedTimePerBlock)

     // tendermint client implementation
-    return tmclient.VerifyDelayPeriodPassed(proofHeight, timeDelay, blockDelay) }
+    return tendermint.VerifyDelayPeriodPassed(proofHeight, timeDelay, blockDelay) }

-// VerifyConnectionStates checks that each connection in the multihop proof is OPEN and matches the connections in connectionHops. func VerifyConnectionStates(
+// VerifyConnectionHops checks that each connection in the multihop proof is OPEN and matches the connections in connectionHops. func VerifyConnectionHops(
     connectionProofs []*MultihopProof,
     connectionHops []string,
 ) {